bseltz-cohesity/scripts/powershell/addObjectToUserAccessList/README.md

 * -principalName: (optional) users or groups to modify (comma separated) e.g. mydomain.net\myuser, mylocaluser `
 * -principalList: (optional) text file of users or groups to modify (one per line)
+* -sourceName: (optional) name of protection source that owns the objects (e.g. VMs) to be added
 * -objectName: (optional) registered objects to add/remove from access list (comma separated)
 * -objectList: (optional) text file of registered objects to add/remove from access list (one per line)
 * -environment: (optional) find object of type (e.g. kPhysical, kVMware)